Kehlsoo/Deep-Learning-Wheres-Waldo/README.md

 ## Converting training h5 to interface h5
 python3 ../../keras-retinanet/keras_retinanet/bin/convert_model.py final50_08_63.h5 convertfinal_08_63.h5

-## Usage
+## How to run
 ```
 python find_wally.py PATH_TO_MODEL PATH_TO_IMAGE_1 PATH_TO_IMAGE_2...
 ```

 Images are shown one at a time.
 If no image path is provided, the script will randomly choose one image from the training+validation directory and another one from the testing directory.
+We used images from the training images file which were not used for training the model.

 The model file can be downloaded from [here](https://github.com/cparrarojas/find-wally/releases/download/0.2/weights.h5).